dodopayments/dodo-adapters/packages/laravel/README.md

-# `@dodopayments/laravel` (Blueprint)
+# `@dodopayments/laravel`

-This directory documents the design and intended API for a first‑class Laravel adapter for Dodo Payments.
-The actual PHP package will be published separately to Packagist as `dodopayments/laravel` and maintained in a dedicated repository.
+This directory contains the actual Laravel adapter implementation for Dodo Payments.
+The package provides Laravel-native endpoints and middleware for seamless payment integration.
+The package will be published to Packagist as `dodopayments/laravel` and is maintained as part of this monorepo.

 ## Goals